 You can choose from beef carpaccios, lacquered ducks and other sautéed poultry that will invite you to travel from the first fork in your mouth.

 Timut Pepper is very resistant to cooking, so you can also revisit many dishes in sauce by incorporating it, such as in a Burgundy beef, veal blanquette, a Flemish carbonnade or a coq au vin!

-Seafood products are also honoured when they are embellished with this bay of Timur!
+Seafood products are also honoured when they are decorated with this Timut pepper!
 So, whether you plan to prepare a fish in papillote, a seafood platter with a completely new homemade mayonnaise using this pepper, or scallops skewers, add a touch of Timut Pepper to bring them those citrus notes that go so well with their iodized flavor !